Tampere: Economy

+Tampere municipal tax rate in 2024 is 7,6%.

 Energy

-In 2013, Tampereen Energiantuotanto, which is part of the Tampereen Sähkölaitos Group, generated 1,254 GWh of electricity and 2,184 GWh of district heating.
-The two units of the Naistenlahti's power plant generated a total of about 65% and the Lielahti's power plant about 30% of the electricity production.
-In district heating production, the Naistenlahti power plant units accounted for 57% and the Lielahti power plant for 23%.
-Tampere's ten heating centers accounted for 21%.
+In 2013, Tampereen Energiantuotanto, which is part of the Tampereen Energia (formerly Tampereen Sähkölaitos Group), generated 1,254 GWh of electricity and 2,184 GWh of district heating.
+The two units of the Naistenlahti power station accounted for about 65% of the total electricity production and the Lielahti power station for about 30%.
+The Naistenlahti and Lielahti units accounted for 57% and 23% of district heating production, respectively.
+The ten heating centres in Tampere accounted for 21%.

-In 2013, the share of natural gas in energy production was about 65%.
-Wood and peat accounted for about 17%.
-In addition, hydropower and oil were used.
-Emissions from energy production have decreased in the 21st century due to the growth of renewable forms of production and the modernization of the Naistenlahti plant.
-In 2013, approximately 669,000 tonnes of carbon dioxide emissions and 297 tonnes of sulfur dioxide emissions were generated.
+In 2023, the share of renewable energy in the district heating production was around 80%.
+The goal was to end the use of peat completely during that year.
+Hydropower, wood and nuclear power were used as well as mixed waste, of which 50% is considered renewable.
+Emissions from energy production have decreased in the 21st century due to the growth of renewable forms of production and the modernisation of the Naistenlahti power plant.
+In 2013, about 669,000 tonnes of carbon dioxide and 297 tonnes of sulphur dioxide were emitted.

 Water and waste management

-66,5% of Tampere's domestic water is surface water and 33,5% groundwater.
-58% of the water was diverted to economic use and 13% to industrial use.
+75% of Tampere's domestic water is surface water and 25% groundwater.
+58% of the water is diverted to economic use and 13% to industrial use.
 In addition to Tampere, Tampereen Vesi manages water in Pirkkala.
 Almost all surface water comes from Lake Roine.
-In addition, Tampereen Vesi has four surface water plants in Lake Näsijärvi and five groundwater intakes.
-Tampereen Vesi is 96% responsible for the wastewater of Tampere, Kangasala, Pirkkala and Ylöjärvi.
-In 2012, a total of 31,9 million cubic meters of wastewater was treated in Tampere.
+In addition, Tampereen Vesi has three surface water plants in Lake Näsijärvi and five groundwater intakes.
+Tampereen Vesi is responsible for 96% of wastewater from Tampere, Kangasala, Pirkkala and Ylöjärvi.
+In 2023, a total of 33 million cubic meters of wastewater was treated in Tampere.
 The Viinikanlahti treatment plant treats more than 75% of wastewater.

+The new central treatment plant in Sulkavuori will open in 2025.
+It is a joint project of Tampere, Kangasala, Pirkkala, Ylöjärvi, Lempäälä and Vesilahti, with a treatment capacity of 100 000 cubic metres of wastewater per day.

 Pirkanmaan Jätehuolto handles waste management in Tampere.
 It has waste treatment facilities in Nokia's Lake Koukkujärvi and Tampere's Lake Tarastenjärvi.